 Windy Run Hike from Theodore Roosevelt Island

 Convenient, free parking at Theodore Roosevelt Island puts hikers right at the trailhead for this segment of the PHT.
 The lot fills up on weekends, so arrive early if you're hiking on a Saturday.
-You'll find the trail at the northern end of the parking lot, to the right of the paved Mount Vernon Trail.
+You'll find the trailhead at the northern end of the parking lot, to the right of the paved Mount Vernon Trail.

 The trail passes under the Key Bridge then exits the woods for a short exposed stretch right along the side of the George Washington Parkway.
-Soon, the trail dips back to the wooded river bank and stone walls block the open view of the parkway.
+Soon, the trail dips back to the wooded riverbank, and stone walls block the open view of the parkway.

 In just under two miles of hiking the trail reaches Windy Run.
 A large rock jumble creates a nice waterfall and cascade, which varies a lot depending on recent rain and snowmelt.
 The rocks invite careful exploration and are a good spot for a break before returning to the parking area.

 Once you've finished exploring and relaxing, return the way you came, or extend your hike with one of the suggestions below.